 Compared to the other two apartment types, value add apartments have a lower level of risk, the highest ongoing returns, and a high upside potential at sale.
 At acquisition, the property is already stabilized and generating a cash flow.
 So, at the very least, the property will continue to profit at its current level and your passive investment is preserved.
 That also means that you will receive an ongoing distribution (typically around 8%, depending on the syndication partnership agreement) during the renovation period.
 Once the value add projects are completed, the ongoing distribution will increase to the high single digits, low double digits and remain at a similar level until the sale.
 Additionally, the increase in revenue and decrease in expenses from the value add business plan will increase the overall value of the asset, which means there is the potential for a lump-sum distribution at sale.

 Your ideal passive investment will be in an apartment type with the benefits and drawbacks that align most with your financial goals.

 Are you content with tying up your capital for a year or two with minimal to no cash flow and willing to risk losing it all in order to double your investment?
 Then I would consider passively investing with an apartment syndicator that implements the distressed business plan.

 Are you more interested in capital preservation and receiving a return that beats the inflation rate?
-Then I would consider passively investing with an apartment syndicator that purchased turnkey properties.
+Then I would consider passively investing in rental properties with an apartment syndicator that purchases turnkey properties.

 Are you attracted to the prospect of receiving an 8% to 12% cash-on-cash return each year with the prospect of a sizable lump sum profit after five or so years?
 Then I would consider passively investing with an apartment syndicator that implements the value-add business model.